header pattern

 • Once enrolled, a claim should be submitted within 180 days of the treatment date

 • Treatments within the last 120 days may qualify for retroactive copay assistance.
-Enroll immediately with an Enrollment Form and insurer EOB.
+Enroll immediately with an Enrollment Form and insurer Explanation of Benefits (EOB).

 Approved Use